hvihvi/glnt/README.md

 **Glnt** takes a look at your git history to answer these questions automatically.

-It can be used to facilitate code reviews, enforce rules surrounding git in a team/project, provide feedbacks via CI tools...
+It can be used to facilitate code reviews, enforce rules surrounding git in a team/project, provide automated feedbacks via CI tools or git hooks...

 # Installation